 From losing 40 lbs in a five-week period to memorizing entire pages of prose for fun, from running a press to running a band, doing a PhD while traveling around the world, I keep doing things that bring me face-to-face with the stupid beliefs I hold, the tenacious bad habits I want to break, and the moments of hypocrisy I let myself fall into.

 This blog (named after Tyrone Slothrop, the protagonist of the novel Gravity’s Rainbow, who bumbles about feeling that there’s something vaguely important going on), is a record of some of this overcoming.

 I run a weird music project called Paris and the Hiltons.
 I go from genre to genre with different musicians.
 A number of our releases are musical responses to works of literary modernism.

 - I did the translation of “Morreste-me” by José Luís Peixoto — in The Warwick Review, December 2010.

-- I write book reviews for Review 31.
+- I used to write book reviews for Review 31.

 - Here you can see how much people love me, and find out a bit more about how my fiction press works.